Colombia’s political background

 Through the WPR Programme NIMD will continue to support the women branches of all political parties in Colombia in order to strengthen their political skills and remove barriers to increase their participation.

-The PDDSA programme brings together civil society actors and political parties around the democratization of environmental governance.
+The PDDES programme brings together civil society actors and political parties around the democratization of environmental governance.
+The programme is implemented together with Cordaid and is being carried out in Colombia, Guatemala and El Salvador.

 The third project, which is jointly executed with the Ministry of Interior in Colombia, aims to develop a strategy that combines technical, administrative and financial efforts to stimulate the political participation of young people.